 “The simplest reason why we run long, of course, is to develop the cardiovascular system,” says running coach and best-selling author Hal Higdon.
 “Stronger heart pumping greater volumes of oxygen-rich blood through wider arteries equals better performance at all distances up to and including the marathon.”

 If running farther than your 5K in training sounds daunting, that makes total sense.
 But don’t worry.
-It’s not as scary as it seems, especially if you’re simply trying to finish the race.
+It’s not as scary as it seems, especially if you’re simply trying to finish the race and using a race training app like Aaptiv.
 Those looking to make a PR may need to add more distance training into their routine.

 To give you an idea of how far you should run in training, here are general distance guidelines for each running level.
 Refer to these to safely and sustainably increase your mileage (or just make it through the race!) for your next 5K.